 You have the right to request that we disclose certain information to you about our collection of your Personal Information.
-Such information shall cover the 12-month period preceding our receipt of your request.
 Upon our receipt of your verified request, we will provide you with the following:

 You have the right to request that we disclose certain information to you about our disclosures of your Personal Information to third parties.
-Such information shall cover the 12-month period preceding our receipt of your request.
 Upon our receipt of your verified request, we will provide you with the following:

 You have the right to request that we delete certain Personal Information we collected from you.
-We will use commercially reasonable efforts to honor your verified request, in compliance with the CCPA.
+We will use commercially reasonable efforts to honor your verified request.
+If we agree to your request, we will also notify, if possible, our service providers, contractors and third parties of your deletion request.
 However, in many cases we cannot delete all or some of it due to our regulatory obligations to retain certain information, or as required or permitted by other applicable laws, such as for fraud prevention and similar purposes.
-We will ensure that you understand what we will delete and what we cannot, and the reason for retention.
+We will explain to you what we will delete and what we cannot, and the reason for retention.

-We will not discriminate against you for exercising your rights under the CCPA, such as denying you products and services, charging you different rates or prices including use of discounts or penalties, or suggesting or providing a different level of service or quality of products to you.
+We will not discriminate against you for exercising your privacy rights, such as denying you products and services, charging you different rates or prices, or suggesting or providing a different level of service to you.

 To submit a request to exercise any of your rights provided in this notice, please use our online form, or submit your request by phone by calling us at 1-844-300-7699.